Ktos93/AMV_TOOLS/README.md

-# AMV TOOLS (Ambient Mass Volume) - Blender Addon
+# AMV TOOLS (Ambient Mask Volume) - Blender Addon

 ## Introduction
 This addon is specifically designed to assist in creating ambient mass volumes within the Blender environment

 ## Features
-- **Efficient Volume Creation**: Easily create ambient mass volumes for environments directly within Blender.
+- **Efficient Volume Creation**: Easily create ambient mask volumes for environments directly within Blender.
-- **Customization Options**: Adjust various parameters to fine-tune the appearance and behavior of ambient mass volumes.
+- **Customization Options**: Adjust various parameters to fine-tune the appearance and behavior of ambient mask volumes.

 ## Installation
 1. Download the addon ZIP file from the releases section.